pulumi/docs/content/blog/dotnet-preview/index.md

 * Declare infrastructure in C#, F#, or Visual Basic NET.
 * Code with favorite IDEs, including Visual Studio, Visual Studio Code, and Rider, with auto-completion and refactoring tools.
 * Catch mistakes early on with red markers and build errors.
-* Allow package managers to reference any NuGet library compatible with .
-NET Core 3.0.
+* Allow package managers to reference any NuGet library compatible with .NET Core 3.0.
 * Use the Pulumi CLI or CI/CD integrations to perform deployments predictably and reliably.
 * Maintain your infrastructure in a repository and version it
 * Build modern, reliable, and scalable applications using a multitude of cloud architectures, including containers, serverless functions, and static websites.